 Parvovirus can survive for months in the environment, especially if there are cool and moist conditions.
 To disinfect the environment of Parvo, you must clean up any feces or vomit and then treat the area with bleach products.
 Bleach is the only effective way to kill the virus in the environment.Continue to 5 of 6 below.

 05 of 06

 Vaccination is the key to preventing this disease and protecting your dog.
 Breeding bitches should be vaccinated before becoming pregnant to ensure that the pups get the best start at immunity.
 Vaccinations should start at six weeks of age, with boosters given at nine, 12, and 16 weeks of age.
 Some veterinarians also give a booster at 20 weeks, depending on the breed and Parvovirus risk in your area.
 Speak with your veterinarian about what vaccination protocol is the best for your pet and your lifestyle.

 06 of 06

 Puppies often need to be hospitalized.
-If a puppy survives the first three days it is a good sign they may be able to recover.
+If a puppy survives the first three days, it is a good sign it may be able to recover.